Cospel/rbm-ae-tf/README.md

 # rbm-ae-tf
 Tensorflow implementation of Restricted Boltzman Machine and Autoencoder for layerwise pretraining of Deep Autoencoders with RBM.
 Idea is to first create RBMs for pretraining weights for autoencoder.
 Then weigts for autoencoder are loaded and autoencoder is trained again.
-In this implementation you can also use tied weights of autoencoder.
+In this implementation you can also use tied weights for autoencoder.

 More about pretraining of weights in this paper: